aloa04/data-analytics/README.md

 # Master Data Analytics

 Hi!
-I'm Pablo Bottero,m I'm from Valencia (Spain) 👋
+I'm Pablo Bottero, I'm from Valencia (Spain) 👋

 Here you can find all my ~~attempts~~ work done during the Master in Data Analytics at EDEM during 2021/2022.